m516825/IR_Lab_Package/ntutm/model/glove/README.md

 output formate :

 - A binary format vocab vector
 - A folder (vectors_[iteration]/) exists number of vocab size files, each file has its vector with plain text.
-The files are named by thier vocab_id
+The files are named by their vocab_id

 jieba vocab parser
 ---